Assistive Technology and Alternate Format Materials (e-Text)

 Students with physical, learning, and psychological disabilities, chronic medical conditions, traumatic brain injuries, and ADHD, as well as students who are D/deaf or hard-of hearing, and students who are blind or have low vision all use assistive technology.
 Additionally, students with temporary injuries may use assistive technology during their recovery.

 Students not registered with Disability Services: If you have a disability and believe that you could benefit from accommodations involving assistive technology or alternative formats or other accommodations, fill out a registration form.

-Students registered with Disability Services and approved for accommodations: Once you are approved as eligible for accommodation, talk with your coordinator, who will work closely with the assistive technology specialist to provide you with any necessary materials.
+Students registered with Disability Services and approved for accommodations: Once you are approved as eligible for AT accommodations, talk with your coordinator, who will work closely with the Assistive Technology Manager to provide you with any necessary materials.

 Assistive Technology Available Through Disability Services